Braga01Martins/Braga01Martins/README.md

 ### Hi there 👋

-- 📱 I’m currently working on framework Flutter
+- 📱 I’m currently working on clinical engineering
 - 🌱 I’m currently learning Dart and Pyhon
-- I’m looking to collaborate on Flutter
+- I’m looking to collaborate on commercial projects
-- 🤔 I’m looking for help with Flutter
+- 🤔 I’m looking for help with mobile development
-- 💬 Ask me about Flutter

 <div>
   <a href="https://github.com/Braga01Martins">